Classification of Champagne vineyards: Usage in champagne

-Champagne is primarily a product of vast blending - of different grape varieties, different vintages and different vineyards - with a typical non-vintage blend being composed of grapes from up to 80 different vineyards.
-However, for their prestige cuvee (such as Moët et Chandon's Dom Pérignon or Louis Roederer's Cristal) Champagne producers will often limit the grape sources to only Grand cru (and sometimes Premier crus) vineyards.
-While single vineyard Champagnes are rare, they do exist, such as Krug's Clos du Mesnil coming from the Grand cru vineyard located at Le Mesnil-sur-Oger.
-Grower Champagnes, the product of a single producer and vineyard owner, located in Grand cru villages will often label their wines "100% Grand cru" if their wines qualify for the designation.
+Champagne is primarily a product of vast blending—of different grape varieties, different vintages and different vineyards—with a typical non-vintage blend being composed of grapes from up to 80 different vineyards.
+However, for their prestige cuvee (such as Moët et Chandon's Dom Pérignon or Louis Roederer's Cristal) champagne producers will often limit the grape sources to only grands crus (and sometimes premiers crus) vineyards.
+While single vineyard champagnes are rare, they do exist, such as Krug's Clos du Mesnil coming from the grand cru vineyard located at Le Mesnil-sur-Oger.
+Grower champagnes, the product of a single producer and vineyard owner, located in grands crus villages will often label their wines "100% grand cru" if their wines qualify for the designation.